 The subconscious is the level of the mind between the unconscious and the conscious.
 It is limitless and is where the memory of every experience you have ever had resides.
 It is where feelings and emotions come from, and it is here you will find all habits and behaviours.
 It is powerful and protective, out of view, but can be accessed with help.

-There is what is known as the "critical factor" between the conscious mind and the subconscious mind.
-Using hypnosis, we are able to bypass this critical factor and go deep into the subconscious mind and see all of the things below the surface.
+There is what is known as the "critical factor" or "critical faculty" between the conscious mind and the subconscious mind.
+Using hypnosis, we are able to bypass this critical faculty and go deep into the subconscious mind and work with things below the surface.
 While the conscious mind is busy on the surface, we are exploring below the surface to find and illuminate that which we hope to change.

 Once you are in a comfortable state, your mind is open to suggestions which will be provided by your hypnotherapist to help change the unhealthy thoughts, perceptions, beliefs or behaviours you are wanting to be rid of.
 Hypnosis is really guided self-hypnosis.
 Your hypnotherapist just provides the guidance to help you take yourself into a hypnotic state.

 In learning about what hypnosis or hypnotherapy is, it is equally important to learn what hypnosis or hypnotherapy is NOT.
 It is helpful to have a realistic understanding of hypnosis, because there are some absurd 'mythperceptions' surrounding hypnotism thanks to TV and movies.
 The below myths are covered in a bit more detail in our Hypnosis FAQ, but here is a quick summary.